-You can remove an online depot from the list of currently configured depots by using the DELETE https://<vcenter_ip_address_or_fqdn>/api/esx/settings/depots/online/<depot_id>? vmw-task=true request and submitting the depot ID as a pat parameter.
-This operation does not remove the already downloaded metadata and payloads from the deleted depot.
-You cannot delete the default VMware online depot, you can only deactivate it.
+You can remove an online depot from the list of currently configured depots by using the delete(depotID) method of the com.vmware.esx.settings.depots.Online interface.
+The invocation of this method does not remove the already downloaded metadata and payloads from the deleted depot.
+You cannot delete the default VMware online depot, you can only disable it.